nicogrvt/nicogrvt/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

+My name is Nicolas Grevet and I'm a data scientist.
+I'm from France, living in Paris and currently looking for a job.
+You can find me on Linkedin.

 <!--
 **nicogrvt/nicogrvt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.